FAQs

 • Everything about this practice is invitational, which means that you are free to adapt any invitations to what feels good and right to you.
 Maybe you’ll roll your eyes or laugh if I invite you to talk to a ladybug, and/or maybe you will feel moved to hug a tree — either way is all good!
 Forest Therapy is truly not prescriptive, and as a guide, I won’t be judging how you experience the walk.

 • Forest Therapy is a secular practice; people who identify as agnostic, atheist, spiritual, or religious are all welcome.
-Some people find that slowing down and really tuning into their senses in nature allows for moments of feeling connected to whatever higher power they relate to, but as Guides we leave that up to each individual.
+Some people find that slowing down and really tuning into their senses in nature allows for moments of feeling connected to whatever higher power they relate to, but as you guide, I leave that up to each individual.